 Forget about drawing movie titles- you must draw something for which you are grateful instead.
 Click on the link for more instructions.

 4- Gratitude Scavenger Hunt – I saved the best one for last!
-Use the Free Printable is included in this link.
+They include use of the Free Printable in this link.

 “in everything give thanks; for this is the will of God in Christ Jesus for you.”

 Other articles you might enjoy: Giving Him Thanks: Sunday School Lesson Plan

 Recommended Children’s Book on this topic: Philo, Rose and the Joy SuperHoly